-The Williamstown Tree Group would expect the following considerations to be central to the Urban Forest Strategy Canopy Delivery Plan.
+The Williamstown Tree Group would expect the following considerations to be central to the Urban Forest Strategy, Canopy Delivery Plan and a treed urban environment.

 Tree sizes maximised.
 Past Council species selection often small and conservative